GMLC-TDC/HELICS/docs/user-guide/advanced_topics/multiSourceInputs.md

 ## Mechanics of multi-input handling

 Internally, HELICS manages input data in a queue and when a federate is granted a time, the values are read and placed in a holding location by source.
 In many cases there is likely only to be a single source.
 But if multiple publications link to a single source the results are placed in a vector.
-The order in that vector is by order of linking when the federate with the multi-source input is created.
+The order of the values in that vector is determined by the order of linking when the federate with the multi-source input is created.
 If a single publication value is retrieved from the input, the newest value is given as if it were a single source.
 In case of ties (multiple publishing federates publishing values on the same timestep), the publication that connected first is given priority.

 ## Controlling the behavior